nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples:
 * `delete A7654321J` deletes Betsy Crowe from the records.
+If Betsy Crowe has an appointment, her appointment will be deleted as well.

 ### Filtering all student records: `filter`